scikit-build/scikit-build-core/docs/migration_guide.md

 - The `SKBUILD_CONFIGURE_OPTIONS` environment variable is not yet supported.
 For now, using `CMAKE_ARGS` is a suitable substitute.
 - The `SKBUILD_BUILD_OPTIONS` environment variable is not yet supported.

+## Misc changes

+- MANIFEST.in files are not (yet?) supported.
+- sdist builds will not follow symlinks